apache/parquet-format/Encryption.md

 }
 ```

-The integrity of this field is protected by footer (FileMetaData) authenticated encryption.
+The integrity of this field is protected by authenticated encryption of the footer (FileMetaData).
 Therefore,
 the reader implementations can use either a local row group counter (ordinal) or the `RowGroup.ordinal`
 field as an input to AAD suffix calculation.
 The latter option can be helpful when different reader
 threads process different row groups in the same parquet file.